 Top tips: Many magpie nesting areas are signposted; be conscious of their presence and don’t approach.
 On the off-chance that you are “swooped”, don’t panic – distance yourself from their territory and they will stop chasing you.

-Experience it safely: From feeding pelicans in Port Stephens to watching the Penguin Parade on Phillip Island, there are unique opportunities for bird watching around Australia.
+Experience it safely: From birdwatching in Kakadu to witnessing the Penguin Parade on Phillip Island, there are unique opportunities for bird-lovers all around Australia.